beyond-decentralized/AIRport/libs/ground-transport/src/synchronization/out/largeQueryTrees.md

 	^ order between transactions matters
-	we need to always know which change to apply first and which to apply last for that we can add the Database Info of the database where the transaction happened.
+	we need to always know which change to apply first and which to apply last for that we can add the Terminal Info of the terminal where the transaction happened.
 Changes are always sorted by:
 	syncTimestamp,
 	saveTimestamp,
-	databaseId
+	terminalId

 	for local changes that haven't been synced "syncRequestTimestamp" can be used instead of syncTimestamp